Divyanshu998/pseudo-Code/README.md

 # Python Programs Pseudocode

-This repository contains various Java programs with their corresponding pseudocode.
+This repository contains various Python programs with their corresponding pseudocode.

 ## 1. ArmStrongNumber.java
 ```